Skip to content

 Without Git, one of you could overwrite the other's work.
 There is no history of what changed, no way to recover an earlier version, and no structured process for reviewing updates before they go live.

 With Git, both of you work in parallel on separate branches.
 Every change is recorded with a clear message.
 Nothing is published until it has been reviewed and approved.
+Your update and the developer's bug fixes happen simultaneously and neither blocks the other.

-What Is Git?
+What is Git?

-Git is a distributed version control system — a tool that records changes to files over time and allows multiple people to work on the same project without overwriting each other's work.
+Git is a distributed version control system, a tool that records changes to files over time and allows multiple people to work on the same project without overwriting each other's work.

 With Git, you can: